 His interests include hip and knee arthroplasty, pelvic and acetabular surgery, lower limb trauma reconstructive surgery, outcome measures following joint replacement and orthopaedic training and education.

-He currently has over 70 scientific publications, including 10 book chapters.
-Benedict has made over 80 presentations worldwide, including several at the British Orthopaedic Association and American Academy of Orthopaedic Surgeons, with a number awarded prizes.
+With an extensive and ongoing research portfolio covering basic science and clinical practice, he currently has over 120 publications, over 10 book chapters and over 80 presentations; including several at the British Orthopaedic Association and American Academy of Orthopaedic Surgeons, with a number awarded prizes.

 Editorial Peer Reviewer for following scientific journals: